Matt Ganuelas-Rosser: International career

 Ganuelas-Rosser is part of the Smart Gilas team that brought home the gold during the 2012 William Jones Cup.
 During the 2012 William Jones Cup, he played in 3 out of the 8 games, averaging 9.6 MPG, 2.67 PPG and 1.67 RPG.
 He was also part of the Sinag Pilipinas team that won the gold medal in the 2013 SEA Games in Myanmar.
 After his rookie season in the PBA, he was named to the 16-man Gilas Pilipinas 3.0 pool and saw action in both the Estonia pocket tournament and in the 2015 William Jones Cup.
 After a successful stint in the Jones Cup, he was named to the 12-man Gilas Pilipinas roster that competed in the 2015 FIBA Asia Championship in Changsha and won the silver medal.
 In FIBA-sanctioned tournaments, he uses Ganuelas for his last name.

 Personal life

 Ganuelas-Rosser has two younger brothers, Brandon and Jason, and has a degree of Business Management.
 He enjoys watching movies, listening to music and eating in his free time.
-Brandon is currently playing for the TNT Tropang Giga.
+Brandon is currently playing for the TNT Tropang 5G.
 He was drafted #1 overall by Blackwater Bossing in the 2022 PBA draft.